Breadcrumb

 • Goods exports accounted for 4.5 percent of Nebraska GDP in 2023 (latest data available).

-• Nebraska goods exports in 2021 (latest data available) supported an estimated 63 thousand jobs.
+• Nebraska goods exports in 2022 supported an estimated 63 thousand jobs (latest data available).
 Nationally, jobs supported by goods exports pay up to an estimated 18 percent above the national average.

 Manufacturing Exports from Nebraska and Jobs

-• The state's largest manufacturing export category is food and kindred products, which accounted for $3.1 billion of Nebraska's total goods exports in 2023.
+• The state's largest manufacturing export category is food & kindred products, which accounted for $3.4 billion of Nebraska's total goods exports in 2024.

-Exports Sustain Thousands of Nebraska Businesses many of which are SMEs
+Exports Sustain Nebraska Businesses many of which are SMEs

 • A total of 1,754 companies exported from Nebraska locations in 2022 (latest data available).
 Of those, 1,402 (80 percent) were small and medium sized enterprises with fewer than 500 employees.